Convective stability analysis of massive neutron stars formed in binary mergers: Convective stability of the merger remnants

-Although Criteria I and II are only necessary conditions for convective stability (the violation of either criterion signifies a convective instability), they do serve as practical indicators of stability.
-The massive NSs discussed above meet both conditions and appear to be stable against convection, at least based on these criteria.
-A resolution study of the convective stability criteria is provided in \cref{sec:AppendixC}.
+Although Criteria I and II are only necessary conditions for convective stability (the violation of either criterion signifies a convective instability), they do serve as practical indicators of stability. {The key point is that these violations are weak and intermittent, and do not evolve into large-scale structures.
+These observations strongly suggest that the system remains convectively stable.} A resolution study of the convective stability criteria is provided in \cref{sec:AppendixC}.